PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-12 05:41:36
+Last updated: 2024-04-12 05:42:10
-Random Quote: I'm supposed to be this hero, idol symbol, but I don't know what the hell I'm doing. - Starlight
+Random Quote: Long distance is a lie teenagers tell each other to get laid the summer before college. - Ted Mosby